EldritchElli/SDW/Core.md

 ### Simple Checks

-Simple Checks require you to score a 7 or higher to succeed.
+Simple Checks require you to score 7 or higher to succeed.
 Simple checks do not count fumbles.

 ### Advanced Checks

-Advanced Checks require you to score a 9 or higher to succeed.
+Advanced Checks require you to score 9 or higher to succeed.

 ### Complex Checks

-Complex Checks require you to score a 11 or higher to succeed;
+Complex Checks require you to score 11 or higher to succeed;

 ## Stress

-Stress represents a Character's the mental Fatique from life.
+Stress represents a Character's the mental Fatigue from life.
 A character has 0 Stress at Character

 Creation.
 A Character can choose to gain 1 Stress to roll additional dice equal to one of your Attributes on a Skill Check as your game master which they think applies most.
-Stress slowly recovers when performing specific downtime tasks. when you gain 15 Stress, your character has a mental breakdown and will flee regardless if that results in their death, you lose control of You Character and must retire them.
+Stress slowly recovers when performing specific downtime tasks.
+When you gain 15 Stress, your character has a mental breakdown and will flee regardless if that results in their death, you lose control of You Character and must retire them.